oseiskar/autosubsync/README.md

 ### Loss function

-The data produced by the speech detection phase is a vector of representing the speech probabilities in frames of duration _Δt_.
-The metric used for testing the match is expected linear loss:
+The data produced by the speech detection phase is a vector representing the speech probabilities in frames of duration _Δt_.
+The metric used for evaluating match quality is expected linear loss:

 &nbsp; &nbsp; loss(_f_) = Σ<sub>_i_</sub> _s_(_f<sub>i</sub>_)
 (1 - _p<sub>i</sub>_) + (1 - _s_(_f<sub>i</sub>_)) _p<sub>i</sub>_,